Morriz/vagrant-docker/README.md

     bin/boot.sh

+## Init mysql data for the first and only time

+    bin/init-mysql-data.sh

 ## Go see the apps that run out of the box

 * [morriz/tomcat](http://vagrant.dev:8080) (will not have an app to run yet, since we mounted the empty /data/tomcat)